 back to top

 Bear canisters are not required, but in order to protect yourself and the park's wildlife you must store your food, garbage, and toiletries in one of three ways overnight.
 You may either store these items in a bear canister or hang the food and scented items in a bag suspended from a tree at least 10 feet from the ground and 4 feet away from the tree trunk.
 Alternatively, you may leave your food and scented items in your vehicle with the windows rolled up and doors locked.

 Do I have to worry about bears?

 The only bear species found at Crater Lake are black bears.
 They are generally afraid of humans and will run away if you make noise, but will protect themselves if they or their cubs are threatened.
-The best way to protect the wildlife in the park is to properly store your food or scented items.

 Are the mosquitos bad?